How Well Does 3 Approximate Infinity?

 Figure 9 shows the above control band spectrum for the analog clipping case.
 Note the much-increased energy above 2 kHz extending to more than 10 kHz.
 This is the reason the analog-clipped signal produced a different sound in some squeak-and-rattle examinations.
 The added bandwidth of the Drive signal probably excited mechanisms unprovoked by the digitally clipped signal.

-Once the physics of the noise difference were understood, Vibration Research set about developing a new clipping technique that would provide the sharp limiting of analog clipping without the associated harmonic distortion.
+Once the physics of the noise difference was understood, Vibration Research set about developing a new clipping technique that would provide the sharp limiting of analog clipping without the associated harmonic distortion.
 That is, they sought an efficient hard-limiting process that did not introduce high-frequency sound.
 The resulting procedure is termed silent clipping, and the method of its implementation remains a trade secret.

 Figure 10 shows the application of ±3σ silent clipping.
 Note the sharp and definitive limiting in the Drive PDF.